-This article is going to address some of the requirements you need to know as Australians starting a business in Bali: visa requirements, types of legal entities in Indonesia, local sponsors, shelf companies, and property rights.
+This article is going to address some of the requirements you need to know as Australians starting a business in Bali: visa requirements, types of legal entities in Indonesia, local sponsors, and property rights.

 We will also suggest ways how to avoid horror scenarios such as an infamous incident of five Australian-owned restaurants closed overnight due to the fraudulent behaviour of their local partner

 To enter Bali, the visa requirements for Australians have been less complex over the years, and this trend is expected to continue due to negotiations of both Australian and Indonesian governments about “some kinds of investment protections.”

 The general rule when coming to Bali, a passport of an Australian citizen must be at least 6 months valid with enough space for visa stamp on the day you arrive in Bali.
 This rule is non-negotiable, and you will be denied even getting on the plane to fly out to Bali even in case of a visa-exempt entry.

 If you come to Bali for less than 30 days to check the market and do not engage in any form of business activity, you are exempted from acquiring a visa with an Australian passport.

 You will get a visa exemption to stamp upon arrival which is non-extendable and single-entry.
 In theory, it means you could find yourself flying there and back to get a new visa exemption stamp every month.
 However, this practice, called a visa run, is highly risky and several foreigners have been denied entry from Singapore.

 For a stay between 30 days to 60 days, Australians have three options: